 Cars and the motor industry have shaped New Zealand for more than 100 years.
-Although New Zealanders’ dependence on cars has been criticised, many see cars as an extension of house and home.
+Although New Zealanders’ dependence on cars has been criticised, many see their car as an extension of house and home.

 The McLean Motor Car Act 1898 legalised the operation of motor vehicles, providing they were lit after dark and did not go faster than 12 miles (20 kilometres) per hour.
 That year William McLean of Wellington had imported two Benz cars, New Zealand’s first motor vehicles.
-It was another two years before the first car was imported into Auckland.
+It was another two years before Aucklanders saw their first car.

 A 1912 car magazine listed a number of available makes, mostly names that have long since disappeared: the De Dion Bouton, the silent Sunbeam, a 10-horsepower Austin, the Siddeley-Deasy, the noiseless Napier, and the American Mitchell, Maxwell and Buick.
 Only Buick survived in the 2000s, and only in very small numbers in New Zealand.